Created by: Kittencal

-- 4 cups white flour, or as needed (US residents I recommend using bread flour since Canadian flour has more gluten Canadian residents can use all purpose flour)
+- 4 cups white bread flour (or as needed (US residents I recommend using all bread flour, since Canadian flour has more gluten Canadian residents can use half all purpose flour and bread flour)

 - 1 1/4 cups warm water, divided (110 degrees F/45 degrees C, or do the baby bottle wrist test)

 - 1 teaspoon granulated sugar

 Fit a heavy-duty stand mixer with kneader blade.
 In a small saucepan scald 1/2 cup milk with 2 tablespoons sugar and 1 3/4 teaspoons salt until very warm stirring with a spoon until no sugar or salt granules remain; set aside until luke-warm (for faster cooling place in the fridge for about 20 minutes or until warm but not cold).

 Place 4 cups white flour and 3 tablespoons shortening or lard in the stainless steel mixing bowl along with 3/4 cup warm water and the warm milk mixture; cover bowl with a towel to keep the milk and water warm.

 Meanwhile in a small cup mix together 1/2 cup warm water with 1 teaspoon sugar mix with a spoon until the sugar is dissolved; add in yeast and allow to proof until foamy (about 8-10 minutes, if the yeast does not get foamy, discard and start again).

 Place the water/yeast mixture in the bowl.
 Start mixing/kneading add in more flour as needed to create a soft smooth dough (kneading time should take about 12 minutes, IMPORTANT! stop kneading about halfway through and allow the dough to sit for 8-10 minutes, then continue the kneading process).